WebOrigami/docs/src/content/language/syntax.md

 In some situations, you can also avoid the need for parentheses by using a `/` slash; see below.

-Additionally, when ori evaluates an Origami expression, if the top-level result is a function, ori will implicitly invoke it:
+Additionally, when ori evaluates an Origami expression, if the top-level result is a function, ori implicitly invokes it:

 ```console
 $ ori greet.js